hyx0329/openstick-failsafe-guard/README.md

 ```

 You might want to edit the environment variables through systemd to
-define your button behavior.
-Defaults to do nothing except logging.
+define your button behavior. ~~Defaults to do nothing except logging.~~
+Long-press behavior changed to activate the failsafe access point.

+With supported kernel, the led will on while the button is pressed,
+until the long-press time threshold has been exceeded.

 ### openstick-gc-startup